The human body is so intricate that a single medical mistake, however small, can have devastating effects.

 If the medical malpractice is ongoing or if your injuries put your health in immediate danger, you need to get to a safe place where you can be taken care of appropriately.

-That may mean getting a second opinion or getting transferred to a different facility or a different physician.
+That may mean medical negligence or getting transferred to a different facility or a different physician.

 The evidence of your doctor’s negligence is encapsulated in your medical charts.
 The sooner you are able to get your hands on these records, the sooner you can begin moving forward with your claim.